bsuvonov/chittak/README.md

 2. Start your online exam.
 3. Take a screenshot of the problem (make sure the entire problem fits on the screen).
 4. Wait a few seconds — you’ll receive the solution directly on your phone via the ntfy.sh app.

+## Future improvements

+Implement a new feature to get or crawl the web page, analyze and solve all the problems on web page and show them on phone at once.